 🎯 Key Takeaways

-- Mop in a figure-eight pattern for even coverage.
+- Pull the mop in a figure-eight pattern to trap dirt.

 Recommended Products